Flag of convenience

+Traditional maritime nations, mainly from Europe, responded to this practice with creation of so-called "second registers": open registries, using national flags or flags of semi-sovereign offshore dependencies.
+That process begun in 1984 with the Isle of Man registry created as a second UK register.
+Soon after Norway and the Netherlands followed this practice adopting Norwegian International Ship Register (NIS) and Netherlands Antiles respectively.
+France established in 1989 Kerguelen Islands Register (replaced by International French Register (Registre International Français - RIF in 2005) and Germany (Federal Republic of) created German International Register (GIS) in the same year.
+The last two registries are still (in 2025) considered as flags of convenience.

+As of 2025, more than half of the world's merchant ships in terms of deadweight tonnage are registered in open registries.

 Background

 Open registries have been criticised, mainly by trade union organisations based in developed countries, especially those in the European Union, United States, Japan, Canada, or the United Kingdom.
 One criticism is that shipowners who want to hide their ownership may select a flag-of-convenience jurisdiction which enables them to be legally anonymous.
 Some ships with flags of convenience have been found engaging in crime, offering substandard working conditions, and negatively impacting the environment, primarily through illegal, unreported and unregulated fishing.
 Prior to the implementation of the International Convention on Tonnage Measurement of Ships, 1969, shipowners may have selected a jurisdiction with measurement rules that reduced the certified gross register tonnage of a ship, to reduce subsequent port of call dock dues.
 Such was a consideration when Carnival Cruise Line changed the flag of the RMS Empress of Canada in 1972 to that of Panama.
 In 2011, Cunard Line registered all its ships in Bermuda, which, besides other considerations, enabled its ship captains to marry couples at sea.
 Weddings at sea are described as a lucrative market.